onlywan23/onlywan/README.md

 <!-- ============================ -->

 # 👋Hi, I'm Wan.
-**QA Manual Tester | Bug Hunter 🐞
+QA Manual Tester | Bug Hunter 🐞.
 Testing every click, one bug at a time.
-Everything can be fixed — except women always being right 😵‍💫**
+Everything can be fixed — except women always being right 😵‍💫.

 ---